-pubstate Due to specific requirements in the author-date style, I have implemented this field there as a way of providing accurate citations of reprinted books.
-As the functionality seemed useful, I have also included some of it in biblatex-chicago-notes.
+Due to specific requirements in the author-date style, I have implemented this field there as a way of providing accurate citations of reprinted books.
+As the functionality seemed useful, I have also included some of it in biblatexchicago-notes.
 In previous releases you could identify a reprint by placing \bibstring{reprint} in the location field, followed by a comma, and the style would print the appropriate string in notes and bibliography.
 Now, if it is more convenient, easier to remember, or if you want to reuse your .bib database for the author-date style, you can simply put the string reprint into the pubstate field, and the package will take care of everything for you.
 Both of these methods will now work just fine, but please choose only one per entry, otherwise the string will be printed twice.
+Please note, also, that this automatic mechanism has been disabled in music and video entries, as it isn't appropriate to those sorts of material.
+In the latter, pubstate will be silently ignored, whereas in the former, for compatibility with the author-date style, the field functions as a synonym for howpublished, and will be printed verbatim.
+Currently, if you put anything besides reprint in the pubstate field of anything except music entries, it too will silently be ignored, but this may change in future releases.